bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 4. Make sure the `Project Location` input of the `Flutter Test` Step is correct.

    The default value is the the environment variable created for your Flutter project's location.

+Run a build!
+Once it's done, you can find your test results on the `Apps and Artifacts` tab of the **Build** page of the app.

+## Deploying a Flutter app